 Learn more about Dr. Woodward’s veterinary dental practice and see more cases of successfully treating wildlife dental disease.

 What does an Asian Sun Bear, Otter and Meerkat have in common?
 Other than the fact that they are all residents of the Pueblo Zoo, they all are susceptible to painful dental disease that can affect their overall health.
-This is why Dr. Woodward from Animal Dental Care in Colorado shares his time and skills with zoo animals in need of important oral health care.
+This is why Dr. Woodward from Montana Pet Dentistry & Oral Surgery shares his time and skills with zoo animals in need of important oral health care.

 Enjoy some of the interesting images below, documenting veterinary dental diagnosis and treatment.